FZzzz/FZzzz/README.md

 ![](https://i.imgur.com/SWVqaGx.png)
 ↑ Bilateral phase change of snow (this is the rendered reuslt of my graduation thesis)

-### I'm currently learning control theory for bidepal creature
+### I'm currently learning control theory for bipedal creature
 If you have any good learning resources, please tell me!

 <!--